 Arco Iris – A Luxury Homestay in Goa

 We entered the house to see the beautiful living room that to my delight had a small library.
 With well-stocked books and some vintage furniture.
-The typical Goan chairs made for the leisurely lifestyle.
-Dining room with its triple tall doors overlooking the landscaped garden outside, gentle music playing and aromatic incense engaged all the senses.
-We were led to our room called ‘Violet’ that had a private balcony cum sit out right below a mango tree.
+The typical Goan chairs are made for the leisurely lifestyle.
+The dining room with its triple tall doors overlooking the landscaped garden outside, gentle music playing, and aromatic incense engaged all the senses.
+We were shown our room called ‘Violet’ which had a private balcony cum sit-out right below a mango tree.

 Restored Property in South Goa

-The Ganesh family i.e. Ganesh, Bennita and their two daughters Trusha and Trikaya are the hosts that add so much more to your stay at Arco Iris.
-Their stories of the restoration of the house over 3 years that is pictorially documented on the wall of their hall can leave you mesmerized about their commitment and their ability to take up a tough challenge.
+The Ganesh family i.e. Mr. Ganesh, Ms. Bennita, and their two daughters Trusha and Trikaya are the hosts that add so much more to your stay.
+Their stories of the restoration of the house over 3 years that is pictorially documented on the wall of their hall can leave you mesmerized by their commitment and their ability to take up a tough challenge.
 You can sit and chat with them on many topics.
 For visitors, they act as guides helping with options to explore in Goa.

-As part of Neemrana hotels they hardly need any promotion.
+As part of Neemrana Hotels, they hardly need any promotion.
 But I think this is an ideal place for creative people who may need a secluded, serene yet not empty space to work.
-It would be a good place for creative workshops like writing retreats, painting sessions etc. The bonus is that you get home made food and that really helps when you stay for longer duration.
+It would be a good place for creative workshops like writing retreats, painting sessions, etc. The bonus is that you get homemade food and that really helps when you stay for a longer duration.

-Recommend you to read about nearby places to visit in Goa.
+Recommend you to read about nearby places to visit.